dolan-in/dgman/README.md

 }

-// If custom types are used, you need to specity the type in the ScalarType() method type EnumType int
+// If custom types are used, you need to specify the type in the ScalarType() method type EnumType int

 func (e EnumType) ScalarType() string {